top of page

 The Church of England

-At St Andrew's we have an intellectual curiosity about faith and life, allowing the freedom to question and explore Christianity.
+At St Andrew's, we have an intellectual curiosity about faith and life, allowing the freedom to question and explore Christianity.
 We will never tell you what to believe, but will endeavour to explore with you the faith as it has been handed down to us.
 We try and put church tradition, the Scriptures, human reason and experience in conversation with one another.
 Most of all, a living relationship with God and being with other people who are searching is our way of being faithful.

 We are also 'catholic' (with a small c) meaning that we believe in the universal catholic faith.
 The two sacraments (Baptism and the Eucharist) are at the heart of our shared lives.
-Our worship is centered on our sacramental life, especially the weekly parish Eucharist (also called Holy Communion/Lord’s Supper).
+Our worship is centred on our sacramental life, especially the weekly parish Eucharist (also called Holy Communion/Lord’s Supper).
 Read more here.

 People in our church meet together in Home Groups and we run confirmation courses.